 All the operations needed for the code to be able to operate as in the Final TOE shall be completed before activation.

-If the Atomic Activation is successful, then the resulting product is the Final TOE, otherwise (in case of interruption or incident which prevents the forming of the Final TOE), the Initial TOE shall remain in its initial state or fail secure.
+If the Atomic Activation is successful, then the resulting product is the Final TOE, otherwise (in case of interruption or incident which prevents the forming of the Final TOE such as tearing, integrity violation, error case...), the Initial TOE shall remain in its initial state or fail secure.

+JIL.O.TOE-Identification

-ANSSI.O.TOE-Identification Secure identification of the TOE:
+Secure identification of the TOE:

 The Identification Data identifies the Initial TOE and Additional Code.
-The TOE provides means to store Identification Data in its non-volatile memory and guarantees the integrity of these
+The TOE provides means to store Identification Data in its non-volatile memory and guarantees the integrity of these data

-After Atomic Activation of the Additional Code, the Identification Data of the Final TOE allows identifications of Initial TOE and Additional TOE.
+After Atomic Activation of the Additional Code, the Identification Data of the Final TOE allows identifications of Initial TOE and Additional code.
 The user shall be able to uniquely identify Initial TOE and Additional Code(s) which are embedded in the Final TOE.